cidgoh/CC_data_manager/README.md

 CIGOH cc_data_manager version:0.2

-Developped by CIDGOH (https://cidgoh.ca/) to transfer a file or directory from one endpoint to another as an asynchronous task.
+Developed by CIDGOH (https://cidgoh.ca/) to transfer a file or directory from one endpoint to another as an asynchronous task.

 If you have any issue, please contact: